-If a simple majority of either the Jefferson County Commission or the Jefferson County School Board passes a resolution disapproving Rockwool’s location next to schools, this project will not be politically viable.
+If a simple majority of either the Jefferson County Commission or the Jefferson County School Board passes a resolution disapproving of Rockwool’s location next to schools, this project will not be politically viable.

 Simply put, Rockwool is not going to build its smokestacks here if our local governments state clear opposition.